Human rights in Kenya: Present-day press rights

 The Kenyan government, however, did not intend to staunchly adhere to these new mandates of the constitution.
 As recently as 2013, Kenyan policymakers amended previous laws to limit certain media coverage of terrorist attacks and attempted to suppress the reporting of the deteriorating safety in Kenya.
 The amendment to the Kenya Information and Communication Act works to stifle efforts of publications that put forth critical perspectives of the Kenyan government.
 Although there have been some governmental efforts to enhance the press freedoms of Kenyan citizens, such as The Media Council Bill of 2013 which created a governmental body that would promote and protect the freedom of the media, the enforcement of the act did more harm than good in promoting press freedoms.
 According to an independent study conducted by Freedom House, Kenya's press rights are considered to be somewhat comprehensive.
 The press is only considered "partly free" largely because of the governmental efforts to enact laws that grant more control over media and publications.
 Moreover, previous laws, such as the Preservation of Public Security Act, which give the government the right to declare any information to be a security threat and censor that information, are still in effect and have yet to be repealed or amended.

+Women's Issues

+Forced marriages

+In Kenya, climate change and recurring droughts have exacerbated poverty and gender inequality, contributing to a rise in forced and child marriages, particularly in arid regions like Marsabit County.
+Since at least 2022, prolonged dry spells have led to the loss of livestock and food insecurity, prompting some families to marry off daughters in exchange for resources such as camels and goats.
+Girls as young as 15 have been married to older men, often without consent, as a survival strategy amid worsening environmental conditions.
+Local organizations, such as the Indigenous Resource Management Organization (IREMO), report that these practices are accompanied by increased vulnerability to sexual violence, as girls and women are forced to travel longer distances for water or grazing, often alone.
+Spousal rape is also not explicitly criminalized.

+Violence Against Women

+Domestic violence and rape continue to be issues, particularly in rural areas, where resources are more scarce.
+Domestic abuse is cited by authorities as being the most common preventable, non-accidental death for women, and police are often reluctant or unwilling to intervene because it is viewed as a private family matter.
+Women working on tea and flower farms are often subject to coerced sexual activity in exchange for employment opportunities.